 The SFNR is fed by numerous tributaries as it flows down from the Cascade Mountains.
 Major tributaries are Wanlick Creek, Howard Creek, Cavanaugh Creek, Skookum Creek, Hutchinson Creek, and Black Slough.
-The river has an average annual discharge of 1,032 cubic feet per second (cfs), based on Ecology data at gaging station 01F070 (WY 2004-2010).
-Figure 3 shows monthly averages as well as the range of monthly averages.
+The river has an average annual discharge of 1,032 cubic feet per second (cfs), based on Ecology data at the S.F.
+Nooksack @ Potter Rd. gaging station 01F070 (WY 2004-2010).
 The station is on the left bank of the SFNR at the Potter Road Bridge crossing near the town of Van Zandt.
+Figure 3 shows average monthly flows and the range of flow for the Potter Road gage station.